ramsarma21/reddit-bot/README.md

 # reddit-bot
 Reddit TL;DR for posts

-Access via vercel link for web view
+Access via vercel link for web view for now (extension download coming soon!)

 Go to any reddit thread and then click the TL;DR button.